Common Dandelion – Taraxacum Officinale: Edible & Medicinal Uses of the #1 Gateway Herb to Foraging Wild Plants

 Growing Taraxacum Officinale

 In the off chance your yard isn’t already filled with them – they’re easy to grow!
 The seeds can be sown directly in the fall for early-spring greens, or about 6 weeks before the last frost in Spring.
 Another option is winter sowing.
-While they’ll grow in poor soil, moist and rich alkaline soil is favored, with full sun.
+While they’ll grow in poor soil, moist and rich alkaline soil is favored, and they prefer full sun.
 They also do well in raised beds and containers.
-Since dandelions aren’t native here, growing them same as lettuce is probably the best option.
+Since dandelions aren’t native here, growing them as a garden vegetable same as lettuce is possibly the best option.
 The wild real estate in your lawn can go to planting native plants, the real power house action for bees!

-Despite the online buzz about dandelions being for the bees, they are a low quality and finicky nutrition source for them here.
-Willows and red maples are our first spring nectar sources for bees, followed quickly by many native spring flowers.
-It’s an easy step from leaving the dandelions to joining a native plant gardening group – then you’ll be making huge strides for local pollinators.
+Despite the online buzz about dandelions being for the bees, they are reportedly of a lesser quality nutritional source for native bees and pollinators.
+It’s still a decent idea to leave some blooming as a food source for early spring pollinators, when flowers are sparse.
+Around Ontario, willows and red maples are our first native spring nectar sources for pollinators including bees, followed quickly by many native spring ephemeral flowers.
+It’s an easy step up from leaving the dandelions / no mow to joining a native plant gardening group and getting into some serious pollinator gardening action – then you’ll be making huge strides for local wildlife.
+Leaps compared to just leaving the dandelions!

-There are a handful of native dandelions you can browse on iNat – the ones without the pink IN/Introduced label.
+There are a handful of native dandelions you can browse on iNaturalist – the ones without the pink IN/Introduced label.
 Rare finds, with lots of hybridization!
+While technically the common dandelion is considered introduced and naturalized in North America, some consider it borderline native.
+It is technically native to Asia and Europe.

 WARNINGS

-Some people are allergic to the milky latex of dandelion.
+Some people are allergic to the milky latex of dandelion or the plant itself.

 And the Usual Cautions: